 I chose Rutledge for two simple reasons:

-2. Rutledge had word frequency lists available for both English and Russian.
+- The word frequency lists are available for both English and Russian.

-In case you’re curious, here are the Amazon links to the actual published sources of the data from Rutledge for English and the Russian.
+In case you’re curious, here are the Amazon links to the published sources of the data from Rutledge for English and Russian.
 (These are straight links, no affiliate stuff.
-I just want folks to know where my data was coming from.)
+I just want folks to know where my data come from.)

 It took a little bit of data massaging to get the data sets as comparable as possible.
-I had to manually go back into the English and Russian data sets and assign a lemma to each word from the Pimsleur data set so that I could do an apples-to-apples comparison across Pimsleur and Rutledge.
+I had to manually go back into the English and Russian data sets and assign a lemma to each word from the Pimsleur data set.
+This allowed me to do a straight comparison across Pimsleur and Rutledge.

 All the words in the data set are Russian lemmas from Pimsleur’s Russian course, levels I – III.
 Words marked in blue are those words from the Pimsleur course that also appear in the top 500 words from the Rutledge data set.

-I find it very interesting that among Rutledge’s top 500 words, there are relatively few of Pimsleur’s words.
+I find it very interesting that among Rutledge’s top 500 words, there are relatively few Pimsleur words.
 Now, in some ways, I think this can make sense.
-For example, the word “help” is one of Pimsleur’s top words, but the word “help” isn’t even in the top 200 most frequent words from the Rutledge data set.
-This makes a lot of sense, of course, since word frequency lists are measured across native speakers, while helpful words for a new learner of a language might vary.
+For example, the word “help” is one of Pimsleur’s top words.
+However, the word “help” isn’t even in the top 200 most frequent words from the Rutledge data set.
+This makes a lot of sense because they measure the word frequency lists across native speakers while helpful words for a new learner of a language might vary.

 But getting back to my original point, how efficient is the Pimsleur method?
 Efficiency and effectiveness are two different things.
 Sadly, there’s been very little research done on effectiveness, and almost no work done on efficiency.
-That said, one of the few studies that looked at efficiency was done by Duolingo.
+That said, Duolingo carried out one of the few studies that looked at efficiency.

-On average, it takes 34 hours of Duolingo to learn the equivalent of one semester of college.
+When it comes to the analysis of Pimsleur vs Duolingo, it’s important to look at how long it would take you to learn a language with each platform.
+According to this post, it takes 34 hours of Duolingo to learn the equivalent of one semester of college on average.
 Since a semester of college generally takes a lot more than 34 hours of work, this suggests that Duolingo is more effective than a college course.

-The study was done by an external research team that previously evaluated the effectiveness of other methods such as Rosetta Stone.
+An external research team that previously evaluated the effectiveness of other methods such as Rosetta Stone carried out the study.
 It is of note that it took 55 hours of study with Rosetta Stone to reach the equivalent of one semester of college.
-So not only is Duolingo free-er than Rosetta Stone, the study suggests it’s also better.
+In conclusion, not only is Duolingo free-er than Rosetta Stone, but the study suggests it’s also better.

-That sounds pretty impressive, but having read the entire 25-page paper published by Duolingo, here are a few things to bear in mind:
+The previous finding sounds pretty impressive.
+However, having read the entire 25-page paper published by Duolingo, there are a few things to bear in mind:

-Overall improvement was 91.4 “points”, and this was statistically significant.
-It’s not clear what “points” are, or what the total possible points could have been.
-I have trouble believing that the scale consisted of 100 points, because that would imply that on average, everyone in the study would have scored an A- on the Spanish test post-study.
+- Overall improvement was 91.4 “points”.
+This was statistically significant.
+However, it’s not clear what “points” are or what the total possible points could have been.
+(I have trouble believing that the scale consisted of 100 points because that would imply that on average, everyone in the study would have scored an A- on the Spanish test post-study.)

 That’s interesting.
-The paper doesn’t get into much detail on defining “novice to intermediate”, but I suspect the definition is not “speaks absolutely zero Spanish”.
-That would imply that the study participants had a bit of a head start, which means that comparing them to college students starting from zero may not be a fair comparison.
+The paper doesn’t get into much detail on defining “novice to intermediate”.
+However, I suspect the definition is not “speaks absolutely zero Spanish”.
+That would imply that the study participants had a bit of a head start.
+And that means that comparing them to college students starting from zero may not be a fair comparison.
 (Of course, that assumes that all college students who study Spanish start from zero, which is also probably a flawed assumption.)

 Now don’t get me wrong.
 I think Duolingo is a pretty interesting app, and I applaud them for using an outside research firm to evaluate the efficacy of their approach to language learning, but:

-Now that said, since I’m a little bit crazy, and since I’m using Duolingo on a semi-regular basis to practice my Russian, I decided to grab a list of the Duolingo vocabulary set for Russian.
-(Duolingo makes all vocabulary courses for all its languages available through its Tiny Cards app, and that’s where I got the data set.)
+Since I’m using Duolingo on a semi-regular basis to practice my Russian, I decided to grab a list of the Duolingo vocabulary set for Russian.
+(Duolingo makes all vocabulary courses for all its languages available through its Tiny Cards app.
+And that’s where I got the data set.)

-With the Duolingo data, I wasn’t able to form a word cloud, since I don’t have all the unique sentences that are used for all the Russian lessons.
+With the Duolingo data, I wasn’t able to form a word cloud because I don’t have all the unique sentences that the platform uses for its Russian lessons.
 All I have is a list of words.
 As was the case with the Pimsleur data set, I did my best to normalize the data and account for lemmas.

 This time, I thought I’d mix things up a bit and put together some pie charts.
 So here’s what happens when we compare all the words in the Duolingo Russian course with the top 500 words from the Rutledge data set:

-Great question.
-The short answer: we collectively need more research done to evaluate the efficiency and effectiveness of language learning programs, and those studies need to look at verb, written and reading comprehension of a language – not just use a standard, written college test.
+When it comes to Pimsleur vs Duolingo, they both have their strengths and weaknesses.
+The short answer: we collectively need more research done to evaluate the efficiency and effectiveness of language learning programs.
+It needs to avoid the standard, written college tests.
+But that’s a problem with language education in general.
+Instead, those studies need to look at verbs, written and reading comprehension of a language.

 For my own part, whether we go with the 45-hour estimate of the 60-hour estimate, I’m pretty happy with the fact that Pimsleur taught me around 30 “useful things” per hour.
 That’s a new nugget of knowledge every 2 minutes, on average, of time spent invested with the program.